-Hogg, who made his debut off the bench away to Wales in Cardiff as a 19-year-old in 2012 and has since started 99 games, has now joined the ‘Scottish centurions’ club and become the fifth member of the exclusive group.
+Hogg, who made his debut off the bench away to Wales in Cardiff as a 19-year-old in 2012, became only the fifth member of the exclusive ‘Scottish centurions’ group.

-Let’s hear what the three-time British & Irish Lions tourist’s fellow 100-cappers make of his achievement…
+Let’s hear what the three-time British & Irish Lions tourist’s fellow 100-cappers made of his achievement…

 Ford, a hooker whose caps came between 2004 and 2017, said: “When Stuart joined the squad as a young player, he was just full of energy and was buzzing about the place, it was quite refreshing for us older guys.